aliencaocao/TIL-2024/vlm/multistage/README.md

 - Accuracy: 0.892
 - Speed Score: 0.5845252370370371

 Training on upscale has significant benefit.
-It allow  siglip large to outperform the current best 0.891 on SO400M 15 epoch aug with just 5 epoch
+It allows siglip large to outperform the current best 0.891 on SO400M 15 epoch aug with just 5 epoch.
+Equal perf on own test VS SO400M epoch19, a sign that own test V2 is correlating well to leaderboard.

+#### YOLOv9e 0.995 0.823 epoch65 iou=0.1 + siglip-large-patch16-384-augv2_epoch5-upscaled-text-lock
+Same as above but with text backbone frozen

+test set:

+conf=0.1 aug with upscale:
+- Accuracy: 0.888
+- Speed Score: 0.5911145787037038

+**Conclusion**: previously shown that image backbone freezes are bad (0.864 -> 0.759 on SO400M).
+Text backbone however are only slightly worse (0.892 -> 0.888), likely because test data is MUCH more different on visuals than text descriptions compared to pretrained data.
+This can be a good way to finetune when compute-restricted.

 #### YOLOv9e 0.995 0.823 epoch65 iou=0.1 + siglip-so400m-patch14-384-augv2_epoch15-upscaled